twabbott/netTrace/README.md

 }
 ```

 Here is some sample output.
-Note the thread id was changed at one point:
+Note the thread id got changed at one point:
 ```
 Got some trace info.
 No exception was logged.